 In short, although you may have no control over the ever changing and evolving laws in third party reproduction, you can control the amount of knowledge you have, and hence the ability to make an informed decision.

-Heather Ross, Esq. is an attorney practicing in Illinois and Chair of The American Fertility Association’s Legal Advisory Council
+Heather Ross, Esq. is an attorney practicing in Illinois and Chair of Path2Parenthood’s Legal Advisory Council